MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 The final step is to configure your new Facebook app's Messenger endpoint, to ensure your bot receives messages.

-1. Within the dashboard for your app, click **Messenger** in the left hand menu and then click **Settings**.
+1. Within the dashboard for your app, select **Messenger** in the left hand menu and then select **Settings**.

-1. In the **Webhooks** section click **Add Callback URL**.
+1. In the **Webhooks** section select **Add Callback URL**.

 1. In the **Callback URL** text box enter your bot's URL, plus the `api/facebook` endpoint you specified in your newly created controller.
 For example, `https://yourboturl.com/api/facebook`.
-In the **Verify Token** text box enter the verify token you created earlier and used in your bot application's appSettings.json file.
+In the **Verify Token** text box enter the verify token you created earlier and used in your bot application's **appsettings.json** file.

     ![Edit callback url](media/bot-service-channel-connect-facebook/edit-callback-url.png)

-1. Click **Verify and Save**.
+1. Select **Verify and Save**.
 Ensure you bot is running, as Facebook will make a request to your application's endpoint and verify it using your **Verify Token**.

-1. Once your callback URL has been verified, click the **Add Subscriptions** button that is now shown.
-In the pop-up window, select the following subscriptions and click **Save**.
+1. Once your callback URL has been verified, select **Add Subscriptions** that is now shown.
+In the pop-up window, choose the following subscriptions and select **Save**.

     - **messages**
     - **messaging_postbacks**